Roofscape House, North Carlton

 A narrow terrace house needed a host of new spaces to provide a young family with the room to live, work and grow.
 In adding a study/guest room, bedrooms and a family room we looked to avoid pushing these new spaces into their much loved garden, while drawing in the amenity of the inner suburban surroundings.

+We wanted to alter the way that the house and its surroundings were experienced; to address its narrow site in a way that avoided placing a corridor down one side and resisted the urge to push everything to the boundaries.
 We met the clients need for new spaces – without encroaching on their garden – by adding a clever addition to the top of the existing structure.

 The new first floor was stretched along the length of the existing house, touching each boundary at its centre and narrowing at each end.
 In the centre of the house, the double height family room connects the ground floor to the upstairs.
 The rooms either side of this tall space are also used for circulation, minimising corridors.